Munzer Business Center

 Alumni may reserve one of two conference rooms, two hours per day, and for up to six people—call (650) 736-0467 for more information.

 Experience Stanford as you did as a student: on two wheels.
-Alumni and their qualifying guests (16 years old and up) can stop by the Alumni Center front desk to borrow a bike during normal business hours.
-There's nothing quite like the feel of the breeze as you whiz by your old haunts on your way to rediscovering campus.
+Alumni and their qualifying guests (16 years old and up) can stop by the Alumni Center front desk to borrow a bike during normal business hours; a maximum of 2 cycles per family.
+There’s nothing quite like the feel of the breeze as you whiz by your old haunts on your way to rediscovering campus.

 The Living Room